jdjgilbert/wildecolhull/content/authors/Sam-Butler/_index.md

 Role: MSc Researcher

 # Short bio (displayed in user profile at end of posts)
-bio: Sam's MSc focuses on how red mason bees structure the provisions they provide to offspring, within and among cells and nests.
+bio: Sam's MSc focused on how red mason bees structure the provisions they provide to offspring, within and among cells and nests.

 # Interests to show in About widget
 interests: